luapower/luapower-all/nw.md

 The constraint can be applied to one dimension only by passing false or nil for the other dimension.
 The window is resized if it was smaller than this size.
 The size is clamped to maxsize if that is set.
+The size is finally clamped to the minimum (1, 1) which is also the default.

 ### `win:maxsize() -> cw, ch` <br> `win:maxsize(cw, ch)` <br> `win:maxsize(false)`